ScrapeWithYuri/For-Coding-Course/README.md

 #### **WHAT WILL YOU LEARN?**

-* Master Excel formulas to become more efficient.

-* Advanced formulas such as INDEX+MATCH, SUMPRODUCT, INDIRECT, array formulas and the wildcard character.
+* VLOOKUP and HLOOKUP
+* Examples and hints for the INDEX + MATCH formula

-* Learn formula tricks that most Excel users don't know exist.
+* In formulas, there is a wildcard character (which most Excel users are unaware of)

-* Shortcuts to reduce clicking and improve productivity.
+* The most active Excel formula is the SUMPRODUCT formula
+* Array formulas
+* To get data from other worksheets, use an INDIRECT formula
+* Excel shortcuts and efficiency tips that I use daily
+* Using the LEFT and RIGHT formulas, separate first and last names
+* With dates, use the EOMonth and DATEDIF formulas
+* And there's more...